liusi2019/ocd-journal/README.md

 "learning_curve_nine.R"

+The code file "KM.py" for the first four estimators: alpha_1, alpha_2, alpha_1score and alpha_2score are modified from the code as in link http://web.eecs.umich.edu/~cscott/code.html#kmpe for the paper "Mixture Proportion Estimation via Kernel Embedding of Distributions" by Harish G. Ramaswamy, Clayton Scott and Ambuj Tewari.

 ### Comparing the performance of five etsimators for alpha and threshold estimation on six UCI datasets, based on anomaly scores from iForest:

 "iforest_five_alpha.R"